 - Assisting and editing on Gala-related collateral (letterhead, invitations, announcements, signage and event program)

 - Assisting on all Gala-related activities

-- Coordinating with Events Consultant on weekly Gala income statement
+- Assisting on preparation of weekly Gala income statement

 - Staffing cultivation and stewardship events (some evening and weekend work required)

 - Preparing and distributing invitations for opening nights and other events